comboshreddies/kubectl-line/README.md

 _ get ns
 ```

-I use this plugin as a direct kubectl extension wrapper.
+I use this plugin as a direct kubectl wrapper.
 This tool should act as kubectl, respecting plugins, while
 extending it for few more commands and ability to run in
 piped sequence.